 Whether it is due to learning styles being real or whether it is due to the continuous repetition, either way learners learn much better now than ever before.

-So, if you follow a specialist course for language learning, such as a unique method like the Direct Method or the Communicative Method, or whether you are learning through a coursebook, on your own, in groups or in one-to-one classes, you always stand the chance of being successful.
+So, if you follow a specialist course, such as a unique method like the Direct Method or the Communicative Method, or whether you are learning through a coursebook, on your own, in groups or in one-to-one classes, you always stand the chance of being successful.
 Rather than asking which method is the best, it is better to ask: which method is best for you?

 So Which Method is Best for You?